 However, I always advocate that there are certain points which one must keep in mind to check if he is financially ready and has an agreement of the family in one of the most important decisions of life

-Please consider these before you make a home buying decision
+Please consider these before you make a home-buying decision

 - Are you financially ready?
-Have you considered your commitments to ongoing EMIs of an auto loan, education loan, expenses of your wife, your children, medical expenses of your parents?
+Have you considered your commitments to ongoing EMIs of an auto loan, education loan, expenses of your wife, your children, and medical expenses of your parents?
 Does your combined income with your wife leave you with a surplus to take the commitment of home loan EMI? if YES, you surely are ready

-- Please zero down on location which is close to work close to friends and family and has an established social and physical infrastructure
+- Please zero down on a location which is close to work close to friends and family and has an established social and physical infrastructure

 - Please deliberate and finalize the accommodation and size which will fit into your budget and will fulfil your requirement